 Queens really has some great views of the New York Skyline.
 During one of our stays in New York City, we rented an apartment in Queens and we were absolutely blown away with the Manhattan skyline views.
 Some of the best places to see the skyline from Queens are from Gantry Plaza State Park.
 We had a waterfront apartment in Queens for this view, but there are plenty of places to see New York from Queens.
 The A+ Roof Bar at the Parc Hotel in Flushing Queens is another great rooftop bar for views of New York.

 The latest and greatest view of New York is Edge NYC.
 It is the highest outdoor sky deck in the Western Hemisphere and it opened just after our last visit to New York before the lockdown.
 The observation deck is surrounded by glass looking down over Manhattan with some of the best views in the city.
 This is a great place to enjoy a glass of champagne as you take in the panoramic views.
 You can book a champagne admission for $53.
 General admission is $36.
 Check out the website for details.

 20. Roosevelt Island Tram

-Looking for something unique to do in New York, hop on the Rossevelt Island Tram for views of the Manhattan Skyline and the East River. the Roosevelt Island Tram is part of the Metro system, so you can get on it with your metro car and see a different side of Manhattan.
-There’s a great dive bar at near the tram on the Manhattan side that we had drinks up.
+Looking for something unique to do in New York, hop on the Roosevelt Island Tram for views of the Manhattan Skyline and the East River. the Roosevelt Island Tram is part of the Metro system, so you can get on it with your metro car and see a different side of Manhattan.
+There’s a great dive bar near the tram on the Manhattan side where we had drinks at.
 I can’t remember the name, if anyone knows of it, please let us know in the comments!

 21. Times Square